Employers consistently look to technical college grads to fill their needs

 Agriculture is another industry that isn’t immune to worker shortage.
 With locations statewide, Frontier Ag and Turf works closely with technical colleges as their needs evolve.
 The company knows keeping those communication lines open is beneficial to their operation and the Wisconsin agriculture industry as a whole.

 “In my present position, I’ve sat down with the instructors locally here, several different times, and have had conversations about what we’re looking for out of employees,” says Charles Strabel, Parts Manager of Frontier Ag and Turf.
-“If we didn’t have technical colleges educating our employees and bring them into the workforce, we’re behind the eight ball then.
+“If we didn’t have technical colleges educating our employees and bringing them into the workforce, we’re behind the eight ball then.
 We need those educated, talented people to progress our businesses and ag is a big part of Wisconsin.”

 Employers and technical colleges have a proven partnership in developing middle skills talent to fill vacancies.
 Companies can increase output growth more quickly, and graduates enter high-paying, rewarding careers.
 It’s a win-win.